b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Fourteen Fundamentals in Following the Prophet.md

 We're a worldwide organization, but don't forget that not only is '*merica* the *promised land*, Utah specifically is the *super-promised land*.
 The border between Colorado and Utah has a magic barrier that keeps out ~~people of color~~ sinful heathens.

+&nbsp;

 ### 1
 > *1. The prophet is the only man who speaks for the Lord in everything.*

-Idk man that sounds like you really want to be able to *dictate* “anything”.
+Idk man that sounds like you really want to be able to *dictate* “everything”.

 > *In [D&C 132:7](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/132.7?lang=eng#p7) the Lord speaks of the prophet—the president—and says:*
 >